Istanbul: The City of Thresholds Between East and West

 There are cities that sit quietly behind their history.
 Then there's Istanbul — a city that lives its history, breathes it, wears it like a coat.
 From the moment I set foot there, something in me recognized this place.
 It surprised me on every level.

-A Brief Historical Frame
+A Brief Historical Frame: Understanding Istanbul's Rich Heritage

 The story of Istanbul begins far before modern Turkey.
 Archaeological finds show human presence in the area dating back several thousand years.